AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 ## Overview

 EMM has two main `buckets` of data files within the EMM project.
-The first bucket being the [core defintions](#core-defintions) themselves and the second being the [content defintions](#content-definitions) mapped to our defintions.
+The first bucket being the [core definitions](#core-definitions) themselves and the second being the [content definitions](#content-definitions) mapped to our definitions.

-> All of the data defintions within EMM are based on a JSONSchema document which you can find in the [schema](../schema/README.md) folder.
+> All of the data definitions within EMM are based on a JSONSchema document which you can find in the [schema](../schema/README.md) folder.

 ## Framework Definitions / Data Files

-The EMM framework is made up of a few core defintions.
-These defintions are the core of the framework and are used to normalize data from our content defintions.
+The EMM framework is made up of a few core definitions.
+These definitions are the core of the framework and are used to normalize data from our content definitions.

-> **NOTE**: These core defintions within the framework aren't meant to be changed by the consumer in any way.
+> **NOTE**: These core definitions within the framework aren't meant to be changed by the consumer in any way.

-### Core Defintions
+### Core Definitions

-Within each of our core defintion files, a few fields must be present.
+Within each of our core definition files, a few fields must be present.
 These are:

 ```yaml
 entity_name: categories # or attributes or event_types or product or event_source